zheti/thera-trip-check/README.md

 [EVEoj static JSON](https://eve-oj.com/#downloads)

 __Setup__:
-Put a copy of the EVEoj static JSON files in a folder named `staticevedata` in your `thera-trip-check` folder (in the same directory as `thera-trip-check.js`)
+Put a copy of the EVEoj static JSON data folder in a folder named `staticevedata` in your `thera-trip-check` folder (in the same directory as `thera-trip-check.js`)